-If you add this code to any image on your blog, it will stop the user from being able to select that image for pinning.
-Here’s an example from my contact page.
-It’s my profile picture:
+Add this code to any image on your blog, and it will stop a user from being able to pin it.

-As you can see on the left side of the image, I have added the code within the “<img” section.
+Where do you put the code?
+You put it within the “<img” section.
 That’s because ‘img‘ identifies the image you are dealing with.
+Like this:

 It’s that simple.
 Now Pinterest will prevent users from saving that image.
-But, while we’re on the subject, what if you don’t want Pinterest to save ANY images from your website?
+But, while we’re on the subject, what if you want to block Pinterest altogether?

-How To Stop Pinterest Saving Any Images From My Website
+How To BLOCK Pinterest Saving ANY Images From My Website

-I have never employed this option because hey, Pinterest is free traffic.
+I’ve never blocked Pinterest completely because hey, Pinterest is free traffic.
 But there is a way to stop Pinterest from working on your blog or website.
 Pinterest states that you can add the following code into the <head> section of any page on your website, and users will no longer be able to pin images from that page:

 <meta name=”pinterest” content=”nopin” />

 If a user does try to pin an image they will be told: “This site doesn’t allow saving to Pinterest.
 Please contact the owner with any questions.
 Thanks for visiting!”

 However, if you’d rather display a different message, you can add a ‘description’ meta tag after the code, and insert your own message:

 <meta name=”pinterest” content=”nopin” description=”Sorry, I prefer you don’t save WebBlogLife.com images to Pinterest.
 Thank you.” />